Auto Insurance

 Key Takeaways

-• Your driving record, age, vehicle type, credit score, and ZIP code all affect your rate — and you have more control over some of these factors than you think.
+• Your driving record, age, vehicle type, credit score, and ZIP code all affect your rate, and you have more control over some of those factors than you might expect.

 Why Your First Policy Matters More Than You Think